GetDutchie/test_rail_dart/README.md

 ![Dutchie Logo](./doc/logo.svg)

-## About Dutchie

-We’re not just building the future of shopping for cannabis, we’re building a culture of innovation, customer care, and challenge to the status quo.

 # Test Rail Flutter

 This package is a thin wrapper around the Test Rail API that will allow for automated test reporting in Flutter.
 It enables a user to start, report case pass/fail, and close your test runs from a Dart interface.